 Research on communal strength in relationships suggests that the willingness to express needs — even at the risk of vulnerability — is essential for the kind of responsiveness that actually satisfies.
 Silent need-signaling doesn't work.
 The people around you aren't indifferent.
 They're just not psychic.

 The things we tolerate send a message — not just to others, but to ourselves.
-And when we tolerate decades of appreciation in the wrong currency without ever naming the deficit, the message we absorb is this: what I actually need doesn't matter enough to say out loud.
+And when we tolerate years of appreciation in the wrong currency without ever naming the deficit, the message we absorb is this: what I actually need doesn't matter enough to say out loud.

 Sitting With What Can't Be Recovered